cmmrox/rag-based-voice-assistant-poc/DEMO_SCRIPT.md

 ### Step 1: Introduction (30 seconds)

 **Say:**
 "Today I'll demonstrate a RAG-based voice assistant that can answer questions using a knowledge base.
-The system uses WebRTC for real-time audio, OpenAI's Realtime API for speech-to-text and text-to-speech, and ChromaDB for vector-based document retrieval."
+The system uses WebRTC for real-time audio, OpenAI's Realtime API for speech-to-text and text-to-speech with native function calling, and ChromaDB for vector-based document retrieval.
+The model intelligently decides when to search the knowledge base using function calling."

 ### Step 2: Start Voice Session (30 seconds)